-Most women are told these symptoms are “normal” or that “this is just part of PMS, menopause, etc”, or worse that radical surgeries, removal the ovaries and uterus is the only option.
+Most women are told these symptoms are “normal” or that “this is just part of PMS, menopause, etc”, or worse that radical surgeries including removal of the ovaries and uterus are the only option.
 This is, in most cases, very far from the truth.

-Dr. Lovink’s approach to hormone balancing includes identification of your unique hormonal imbalance, removal of hormonal disruptors, dietary modification, targeted supplements and botanicals, stress management, sleep hygiene, and in certain cases, the use of bio-identical hormone restoration.
+Our approach to hormone balancing includes identification of your unique hormonal imbalance, restoring gut health & dietary modification, menstrual cycle tracking & body literacy, targeted supplements & botanicals, stress management, sleep hygiene, and in certain cases, the use of bio-identical hormone restoration.